Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 <hr>

 <h3><a name="Introduction">1.
 Introduction</a></h3>
-This wibar is an extension for Awesome WM which allows you to monitor system and hardware state, current weather and forecast, mailboxes, etc. See the <a href="#Screenshots">screenshots</a> below for a demonstration of the wibar capabilities.
+This wibar is an extension for Awesome WM which allows you to monitor system and hardware state, current weather and forecast, mailboxes, etc. See the <a href="#Screenshots">screenshots</a> below for a demonstration of the wibar capabilities and the <a href="#Troubleshooting">troubleshooting</a> section below if you're having any issues with the wibar.
-<br><br>
-See the <a href="#Troubleshooting">Troubleshooting</a> section below if you're having any issues with the wibar.

 <h3><a name="Screenshots">2.
 Screenshots</a></h3>